ABOUT TOM RILEY

 In addition to receiving outstanding reviews for his role as Septimus Hodge in ARCADIA ON BROADWAY, Tom Riley was nominated as Outstanding Featured Actor In A Play at the 2011 Drama Desk Awards.
 Similarly, for Tom's role as Bach in the Riverside Studios' 2010 world premiere of HURTS GIVEN AND RECEIVED by Howard Barker, he received a nomination for best performance in the 2010 Off West End Theatre Awards.

-Tom Riley has most recently been seen on stage as Seth in the recent production of DRY POWDER at the Hampstead Theatre.
+Tom Riley has most recently been seen on stage to critical acclaim, as Seth in the 2018 production of DRY POWDER at the Hampstead Theatre, alongside Hayley Atwell.
 Tom's other theatre credits include numerous productions at the Royal Court Theatre, and the world premiere of the Stephen Poliakoff play MY CITY at the Almeida Theatre in 2011 as Richard.

 Henry’s deeply troubling experience is relayed through three actors who play his father, war correspondent Patrick Cockburn, his mother, Jan, and Henry himself.
 Overwhelmingly it is Henry’s language and his attitude to his illness, handled brilliantly by Tom Riley, which lingers.